 - The property legitimately belonged to you

 Along with presenting effective legal defenses, petty theft lawyers at the Aron Law Form may also negotiate with prosecutors to acquire a favorable plea bargain to lessen charges, reduce penalties, or withhold a conviction from your record.
 Ultimately, your defense is determined by the facts surrounding your case.
-Contact the Aron Law Firm to schedule a free and confidential case review to discuss your situation in detail to discover the best legal avenues for resolving your case.
+Contact the Aron Law Firm to schedule a confidential case review to discuss your situation in detail to discover the best legal avenues for resolving your case.

 Experienced Santa Barbara Petty Theft Lawyers

 At the Aron Law Firm, our highly skilled Santa Barbara petty theft defense lawyers are ready to help you.
 If you or a loved one has been charged with petty theft in Santa Barbara, contact the Aron Law Firm as soon as possible so you may learn about your legal rights and options for a robust defense.
-Schedule a free, confidential consultation today by completing a contact form or calling 805-618-1768.
+Schedule a confidential consultation today by completing a contact form or calling 805-618-1768.